Voices of volunteering

 Voices of Volunteering: 75 years of citizenship and service is a pioneering oral history project bringing the voices of WVS, WRVS and Royal Voluntary Service volunteers to life.
 Generously funded by the Heritage Lottery Fund, over two years we will be professionally gathering 80 oral histories from our past and present volunteers from every part of Great Britain; stories told in their own voices and own words, of their contribution to the largest voluntary organisation in British history.

 Those whose stories will be told come from all walks of life and worked, and continue to work, to help deliver services such as Meals on Wheels, emergency feeding, hospital shops, or Good Neighbours, at all levels, from the 1940s through to the present day.

-You can listen to these professionally gathered oral histories in our online catalogue - more will be added as they are recorded.
-Visit our catalogue and type ‘Voices of Volunteering’ into the search box to see what's available.
+You can listen to these professionally gathered oral histories in our online Archive Online - more will be added as they are recorded.
+Visit our Archive Online and type ‘Voices of Volunteering’ into the search box to see what's available.